0xor0ne/awesome-list/topics/cybersec.md

   * ["Evaluating Performance of Fuzzer"][44]
   * ["Patch Analysis and PoC Development"][45]
   * ["Hunting and Exploiting 0-day [CVE-2022-24834]"][46]
+* ["Getting RCE in Chrome with incomplete object initialization in the Maglev compiler"][486]
 * "Ghidra" (Craig Young):
   * ["A Guide to Reversing Shared Objects with Ghidra"][121]
   * ["Reversing a Simple CrackMe with Ghidra Decompiler"][122]